 main, but in this case the main branch has been removed and the default branch is

 If you navigate around the code of a specific branch or commit on GitHub, make sure you don't accidentally navigate to another commit, branch, or even the most recent code.
-Otherwise, the code will be different than the reference code you are supposed to be looking at for the lesson.
+Otherwise, the code will be different from the reference code you are supposed to be looking at for the lesson.

 If you want the reference code locally, you have two choices: